kyletrojahn/kyletrojahn.github.io/research.md

 <details>
   <summary>
-    “Remedying a Fall from Global Prominence: Analysis of the GOALS 2000 Educate America Act”	(2018)
+    “Remedying a Fall from Global Prominence: GOALS 2000 Educate America Act”	(2018)
   </summary>
   <p>
     Utilized John Kingdon's Policy Streams Model and Graham Allison's Governmental Politics Model to study the formulation and implementation of the GOALS 2000: Educate America Act